anoma/nspec/docs/arch/node/types/messages.juvix.md

 ### `EngineMsgID`

+An *engine message identifier*.
-Message identifier.
-Cryptographic hash of an `EngineMsg`.
+The cryptographic hash of the corresponding `EngineMsg`.

 ```juvix
 syntax alias EngineMsgID := Digest;